kabrony/organix-neural-interface/README.md

 - **Control Panel**: Adjust visualization parameters
 - **Context Panel**: Shows details about selected objects
 - **Settings Panel**: Configure application settings
+- **Analytics Panel**: View detailed metrics and visualizations

+### Using the Analytics Dashboard

+1. Click the 📊 icon in the top navigation bar to open the analytics dashboard
+2. Navigate between different visualization tabs to explore different aspects of the neural network
+3. Customize refresh rates and visualization parameters in the Settings panel
+4. Use keyboard shortcut Shift+A to quickly toggle the analytics dashboard

+### Customizing Visual Effects

+In the Control Panel, you can toggle and adjust various visual effects:

+- **Neuron Glow**: Toggle the glow effect around active neurons
+- **Particles**: Enable/disable ambient particle effects
+- **Connection Pulses**: Visualize data flow between neurons
+- **Environment**: Toggle the neural space background effect

 ### Interacting with Claude